-Houston, who has been the head coach of the Southwestern Spartans since March 2013, is leaving the college to become assistant women's basketball coach at his alma mater, Northwest Missouri State University in Maryville, MO.
+Houston, who has been the head coach of the Southwestern Spartans since March 2013, is leaving the college to become assistant women's basketball coach at his alma mater, Northwest Missouri State University in Maryville, Missouri.

 Prior to Houston's arrival at Southwestern, the Spartans were coming off a season of zero wins and 30 losses.
 Houston knew he had some work to do.
 He immediately set a goal of establishing a culture to set a standard of tradition and success for the program, not only on the court, but in the classroom and throughout the Creston community.
 Under Houston's direction, the Spartans most successful season was 2016-17 when they finished 17-15 overall.

 Houston's players have boasted individual accomplishments as well.
 Nine of Houston's players have been selected to the all-region team and 32 have been selected to the all-academic team in the Iowa Community College Athletic Conference.

 According to Beth Kulow, Southwestern dean of student services who oversees Southwestern's athletics department, the college appreciates where Houston has taken the women's basketball program.

 "Addae has been a guiding force for the Southwestern women's basketball program," Kulow stated.
 "His direction and continuity have helped the program reestablish itself.
 We sincerely appreciate his efforts and wish him nothing but the best."